serdarburakguneri/hobby-streamer/backend/pkg/s3/README.md

 # S3 Package

-A shared Go package for S3 operations in the hobby-streamer project.
+Shared Go package for S3 operations.
 Provides a simple interface for uploading and downloading files to/from S3.

 ## Features
 - Download files from S3 URLs to local temporary files